Scotiabank Recognized as a Best Workplace in Canada for Second Year,

 particular, employee pride in the Bank's support of communities stood

-good about the ways the bank contributed to their community.
-Across
+they felt good about the ways the bank contributed to their community.

-Canada Scotiabank achieved a 91 per cent community pride rating from
+Across Canada Scotiabank achieved a 91per cent community pride rating

 other best large workplaces participating in the survey.

-which we live and work has long been a part of our fabric," said John
+communities where we live and work has always been a large part of our

 Selection for the Best Workplaces list is based primarily on responses